Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 DOXA Documentary Film Festival

 Doxa Film Festival

 The DOXA Documentary Film Festival features screenings of captivating documentaries in Vancouver.
-Last year it happened as both a virtual and drive-in event.
+It’s in May at the VIFF Centre and a couple of other theatres.

 Vancouver’s DOXA Documentary Film Festival

 The DOXA Documentary Film Festival is an annual event that showcases creative documentaries to audiences in Vancouver.
-The event is put together by The Documentary Media Society which is a non-profit organization based in Vancouver.
+The event is organized by The Documentary Media Society which is a Vancouver-based non-profit organization.

 The festival has been running since 2001.
-In normal years it features public screenings, live discussions, forums and more.
-Various awards are usually up for grabs too, as a panel of judges critique all the documentaries and decide on the winners each year.
+It features public screenings, live discussions, forums and more.
+A panel of judges critique all the documentaries and decide on the winners each year.
+Various awards are usually up for grabs.

 Tickets and How to Watch

-It was possible to watch any and all of the 2022 DOXA films both online and in-person.
-Because the movies screened had not been assessed by Consumer Protection BC, everyone who saw them in-person had to be ages 18+ and a member of The Documentary Media Society.
-A membership cost $2 and the card had to be shown at the theatre.
+Since the movies have not been assessed by Consumer Protection BC, everyone who attends the in-person screenings must be ages 18+ and a member of The Documentary Media Society.
+A membership costs $2 and the card has to be shown at the theatre.

-On top of the membership (which you needed to just buy once) tickets for in-person screenings cost $15 for adults.
-Seniors and students cost $13.
-You could have also bought a five-ticket pack for $65 which was valid for any five non-special presentation screenings.
+On top of the membership (which you just buy once) tickets for in-person screenings cost $17 for adults.
+Seniors and students cost around $15.
+This year you could also buy a five-ticket pack for $75 which was valid for any five non-special presentation screenings.
+Full festival passes for access to all film screenings (except for the Opening Gala) cost $195 per person.

 Doxa Film Festival Outside Vancity Theatre